christopher-kirkley/royaltyappv4/README.md

 ## Endpoints

-The API is based on REST principles,accessed via standard HTTPS requests in UTF-8 format to an API endpoint.
+The API is based on REST principles, accessed via standard HTTPS requests in UTF-8 format to an API endpoint.
 API uses HTTP verbs for each action:

 GET	Retrieves resources
 POST	Creates resources